Equivariant Structure on Smash Powers: Ring- and Module Spectra

 Now \cite[Prop.
 4.1]{SS} gives the following:

-\begin{thm} Let $R$ be an orthogonal ring $G$-spectrum. \begin{enumerate} \item The category of left $R$-modules is a compactly generated proper model category with respect to the \(\hml\)-stable equivalences and the underlying \((\hml,\gml)\)-stable fibrations.
-The sets of generating cofibrations and acyclic cofibrations are $R \smash FI$ and $R \smash K$. \item If $R$ is cofibrant in \(\catGOS\), then the forgetful functor from $R$-modules to orthogonal spectra preserves cofibrations.
+\begin{thm} Let $R$ be an orthogonal ring $G$-spectrum. \begin{enumerate} \item The category of left $R$-modules is a compactly generated proper model category with respect to the \(\hml\)-stable equivalences and the underlying \((\hml,\gml)\)-stable fibrations. \item If $R$ is cofibrant in \(\catGOS\), then the forgetful functor from $R$-modules to orthogonal spectra preserves cofibrations.
 Hence every cofibrant $R$-module is cofibrant as an orthogonal \(G\)-spectrum. \item Let $R$ be commutative.
 The model structure of $(i)$ is monoidal and satisfies the monoid axiom. \item Let $R$ be commutative.
-The category of $R$-algebras is a compactly generated right proper model category with respect to the stable \(\hml\)-equivalences and the underlying \((\hml,\gml)\)-fibrations.
-The sets of generating cofibrations and acyclic cofibrations are $R \smash \Ass F I$ and $R \smash \Ass K$. \item Let $R$ be commutative.
+The category of $R$-algebras is a compactly generated right proper model category with respect to the stable \(\hml\)-equivalences and the underlying \((\hml,\gml)\)-fibrations. \item Let $R$ be commutative.
 Every cofibration of $R$-algebras whose source is cofibrant as an $R$-module is also a cofibration of $R$-modules.
 In particular, every cofibrant $R$-algebra is cofibrant as an $R$-module. \end{enumerate} All the above model structures are Quillen equivalent to the one obtained from the \((\overline \hml,\overline \hml)\)-model structure, that is the classical one from \cite[III.7.6]{MM} with respect to the \(G\)-universe \(\universeU = \colim_{n \in \N} \bigoplus_{b \in B} V^n_b\), via the identity functor. \end{thm} We will deal with the lift to commutative algebras in a separate section (\ref{eqexttocomring}).